George Richardson (architect): Life

 Richardson spent three years, from 1760 to 1763, travelling in Dalmatia and Istria, in the south of France and in Italy.
 During that period he imbibed the inspiration of a lifetime, and acquired the material for its practical application.
 He soon began to show skill in adapting classical ideals to the uses of his time, and in 1765 he won a premium offered by the Society of Arts for a design of a street in the classical manner.

 Richardson's work was so closely allied to that of the brothers Adam that it is often difficult to distinguish between them.
 Richardson was an especially successful designer of ceilings and chimney pieces.
 He published in 1776 a Book of Ceilings in the Style of the Antique Grotesque.
 Many of its drawings are tasteful, and his fireplace work, as represented by his Collection of Chimneypieces Ornamented in the Style of the Etruscan, Greek and Roman Architecture (1781), is equally attractive.
 His chimney pieces are mostly of marble, but examples in wood are not uncommon.
 He made extensive use of coloured marbles.
 Like the Adams, Richardson often worked with composition enrichments, and his New Designs in Architecture (1792) contains many drawings of interior friezes and columns to be executed either in this medium or painted to suit the wall hangings.
 His versatility was considerable, as the titles of his works, a dozen in number, suggest.

 For many years he exhibited at the Royal Academy as well as in the galleries of the Society of Arts.
-Why such a man should have fallen into penury in his old age is uncertain, but we know that he was assited by Joseph Nollekens.
+Why such a man should have fallen into penury in his old age is uncertain, but we know that he was assisted by Joseph Nollekens.